jgarber623/sixtwothree.org/src/posts/_posts/2015-02-03-five-easy-ways-to-be-a-better-web-professional.md

 A++, would quote again.
 Jeremy's speaking specifically about front-end frameworks that allow for rapid development of so-called "web apps."
 I'll take his statement a step further and apply it to our entire design and development process.

-It's concerning that so much web design and development occurs on the largest, most color-accurate displays available driven by the latest hardware jacked straight into the Internet via an always-on broadband connection.
+It's troubling that so much web design and development occurs on the largest, most color-accurate displays available driven by the latest hardware jacked straight into the Internet via an always-on broadband connection.
 To be fair, these conveniences make development a breeze, but they don't reflect our users' reality.
 While some of your audience may be using cutting-edge desktop computers, a growing number of people are [mobile-only users](https://hbr.org/2013/05/the-rise-of-the-mobile-only-us/).

 Ask anyone with a Comcast—err, XFINITY—Internet connection about the reliability of their service.
 Ask anyone with a limited-bandwidth mobile data plan about exorbitant overage charges.
 For that matter, ask anyone who lives in a rural area about their cellular network coverage.
 Travel anywhere outside of the United States and these challenges are just the tip of the iceberg.